kmgyu/spring_template/src/main/java/example/spring_template/playground/readme.md

 # playground

-This package contains demo CRUD features for testing and experimentation.
+This package contains demo CRUD features and session authentication for testing and experimentation.

 ## Purpose
 - Demonstrate basic CRUD flow using Spring Boot 3.x.